lupyuen/lupyuen.github.io/src/unicorn4.md

 - __GIC v3:__ Arm64 Timer and I/O Interrupts shall be triggered through the GIC Interrupt Controller

 - __Emulated Peripherals:__ For testing the NuttX Drivers for GPIO, I2C, SPI, ...
-Maybe even the Onboard LCD Display (pic below)
+Maybe even the Onboard LCD Display (pic above)

 Special Thanks to [__My Sponsors__](https://lupyuen.org/articles/sponsor) for supporting my writing.
 Your support means so much to me 🙏